baszapf/arp2morse/README.md

 # arp2morse
-Use python to scan your network for know devices (by MAC address).
+Use python to scan your network for known devices (by MAC address).
 If a known device is found send a subtle morse signal.

 ----
 The code was tested on a Laptop running Kubuntu and on a Raspberry Pi 3 running [Raspian Jessie Lite] (https://www.raspberrypi.org/downloads/raspbian/).